 Dental fillings are a great option to fix small and medium-sized cavities.
 However, you might not be able to repair teeth with larger cavities or deep fractures with a filling alone.
+Fillings can not restore severely decayed teeth, large cavities or extremely damaged teeth.
 For these larger dental defects, you typically need a crown or porcelain veneer instead.
 Your dentist will decide what is the best course of treatment after accessing your teeth and bite.

-Do you think you need a filling for one or more of your teeth?
-If you live in San Clemente and need to see a dentist, call us at (949) 481-2540 or book online today.
+Do you have a cavity or broken tooth which needs a filling?
+If you live in San Clemente and need to see a dentist, give us a call at (949)481-2540 or book online today.
 Our dentist, Dr. Jazayeri, will examine your teeth to see if a filling is a good option for you.
-Don’t delay treatment, a cavity today can turn into an infection in less time than you would imagine!
-The sooner you fix your cavity, the easier and more affordable your treatment will be.
+We will discuss costs of a tooth filling to let you know exactly what to expect.
+Don’t delay treatment any longer, a cavity today can turn into an infection in less time than you imagine.
+The sooner you fix your cavities, the easier and more affordable treatment will be.